MrazTevin/Comment-Restful-API/README.md

 > The API has been deployed to the `HEROKU cloud platform`.
 It's accessible through the link below :
 > * [DEPLOYED](https://blooming-mesa-56911.herokuapp.com/api/v1/comments) - HEROKU INSTANCE USED

-## Requirements
+## Comment Requirements

 ```
-  1.The application should have basic documentation that lists available endpoints and methods along with their request and response signatures
+  1.The application should have basic documentation that lists available endpoints and methods along with their request and response signatures.
-  2.The exact API design in terms of the total number of endpoints and HTTP verbs is upto you
+  2.The exact API design in terms of the total number of endpoints and HTTP verbs is upto you.
-  3.Keep your application source code on a public repository
+  3.Keep your application source code on a public repository.
-  4.Provide a Live demo URL, you could spin up a virtual server on AWS, Digital Ocean or Heroku instance
+  4.Provide a Live demo URL, you could spin up a virtual server on AWS, Digital Ocean or Heroku instance.
-  5.Comments should be stored in a SQL database
+  5.Comments should be stored in a SQL database.
-  6.Comments should be retrieved along with public IP address of the commenter and the UTC date and time they were stored
+  6.Comments should be retrieved along with public IP address of the commenter and the UTC date and time they were stored.
-  7.Comment length should be limited to 500 characters
+  7.Comment length should be limited to 500 characters.
+  8.The comments should be retrieved in a reverse chronological order.

 ```